bmk is used to build BlitzMax applications and modules. It scans source files for imports and build options. Next to feeding information to

 Backtrace (etc.) will show .bmx relative source lines rather than that of the generated code.

 Builds multithreaded version.
-(By default, the single threaded version is built.)
+(By default, the single threaded version is built when used with

-Creates a Universal build for supported platforms. !TODO!
+Creates a Universal build for supported platforms (Mac OS X and iOS).

 -l <target platform>